-- tems, pattern recognition, expert systems, intelligent user agents, planning, problem solving, heuristic search, and related areas - Cognitive Systems Laboratory.
-For studying systems that emulate human cognition, especially learning, planning, and reasoning under uncertainty.
-Topics include causal reasoning, knowledge discovery, knowledge compilation, physical systems diagnosis, and automated explanation.
-See http://singapore.cs.ucla.edu - Collaborative Design Laboratory.
-For investigating methods for effective computer support of small teams involved in design and research - UCLA Vision Laboratory.
-For computer vision research, in particular the processing of sensory information to retrieve mathematical models of the environment in order for machines to interact with it.
+The UCLA Vision Laboratory is used for computer vision research, in particular the processing of sensory information to retrieve mathematical models of the environment in order for machines to interact with it.
 Applications include shape analysis, visual motion analysis, visual recognition, 3-D reconstruction, and vision-based control (for instance, autonomous vehicle navigation).
-See http://vision.ucla.edu
+See http://vision.ucla.edu.